logikon-ai/awesome-deliberative-prompting/README.md

 **>>> 🚧 UNDER CONSTRUCTION 🚧 <<<**

-**How to ask LLMs to produce reliable reasoning and make reason-responsive decisions.**
+**How to ask Large Language Models (LLMs) to produce reliable reasoning and make reason-responsive decisions.**

 > **deliberation**, n.
 >